expressjs/morgan/README.md

 Compile a format string into a `format` function for use by `morgan`.
 A format string is a string that represents a single log line and can utilize token syntax.
-Tokens are references by `:token-name`.
+Tokens are referenced by `:token-name`.
 If tokens accept arguments, they can be passed using `[]`, for example: `:token-name[pretty]` would pass the string `'pretty'` as an argument to the token `token-name`.

-The function returned from `morgan.compile` takes three arguments `tokens`, `req`, and `res`, where `tokens` is object with all defined tokens, `req` is the HTTP request and `res` is the HTTP response.
+The function returned from `morgan.compile` takes three arguments `tokens`, `req`, and `res`, where `tokens` is an object with all defined tokens, `req` is the HTTP request and `res` is the HTTP response.
 The function will return a string that will be the log line, or `undefined` / `null` to skip logging.